beykyle/CERN-f18-presentations/README.md

 make
 ```

 To delete all latex output and dependency copies in p1/
 ```console
 cd p1/
 make clean
 ```
+After doing this, you may have to make twice to reset the log and output files so that figures are set correctly.

 To view the pdf output
 ```console